Jingtao-Li-CVer/UniADRS/readme.md

 1. Install required packages according to the requirements.txt.
 2. Download the required datasets for anomaly simulating (data.rar) and testing (data2.rar) from the following link and put all subforders in the `data` folder.
     (https://www.wjx.cn/vm/ruVKZ9e.aspx#) Link would be shown after filling the form.
-3. The pre-trained checkpoints can be downloaded from [here](https://pan.baidu.com/s/1I4LD-FWb5aVtEVcD9rcrcA?pwd=8h1y), which is retrained using the updated code.

 ### Model Training and Testing